yuanxizhang/book-lessons/README.md

 ```

 * Configuration:
-Use PostgreSQL as the default database used for development and production in config/database.yml
+Use PostgreSQL as the default database for development and production in config/database.yml
 ```ruby
   gem 'pg'
 ```